 - 1. A decision or sanction rendered may be appealed by the offender or complainant within 5 working days of the decision.
 If an appeal is not received, the decision will be final. - 2.
-Appeals must be presented in writing to the Director of Education.
+Appeals must be presented in writing to the Dean of Student Affairs.
 The letter should indicate the reason for the appeal, any supporting documentation and any concerns. - 3.
 Grounds for Appeal.
 During the period of appeal, all sanctions, except interim suspensions, will be held in abeyance.
 The burden of proof rests with the Appellant filing the appeal.
 Appeals are not a rehearing of the student conduct case.
 Except as required to explain the basis of new evidence, an appeal shall be limited to review of the record of the initial hearing and supporting documents for one or more of the following grounds: - a.
 Additional evidence not presented at the initial hearing - b.
 Additional incidents related to the initial complaint - 4.
-If the Director finds the appeal has merit: - a.
+If the Dean finds the appeal has merit: - a.
 The matter may be reconsidered. - b.
 The decision may be reversed or restructured. - c.
 Sanction may be increased, reduced, or altered. - d.
 The appeals body may dismiss the appeal if the appeal is not based upon one of the grounds in E.3 - e.
 The appeals body may deny the appeal. - 5.
-The decision of the Hearing Panel or the Director of Education after the appellate review is binding and final. - 6.
-The Department of Education's Title IX rule expressly prohibits retaliation.
-The exercise of rights protected under the First Amendment does not constitute retaliation.
+The decision of the Appellate Board or Student Conduct Administrator after the appellate review is binding and final.